muzamilmujju/Covid-19-Data-Analysis/README.md

 * Integrate more recent data and automate fetching updates.
 * Add regional/village-level analysis if data is available.
 * Use machine learning to predict future trends of COVID-19 spread.

-## 👨‍💻 Author

-**Md Muzamil Ahmad**
-B.Tech in Computer Science Engineering (Data Science)
-Location: Hyderabad, India

----

-Would you like me to help format this into a downloadable `README.md` file?